-(a) Racemic crystals of aspartic acid coexisting in equilibrium with one of its enantiomers have an ee in solution of 28%.

-(b) Racemic crystals of aspartic acid coexisting with one of its enantiomers under experimental conditions show an ee close to zero.
+- (a) Racemic crystals of aspartic acid coexisting in equilibrium with one of its enantiomers have an ee in solution of 28%. - (b) Racemic crystals of aspartic acid coexisting with one of its enantiomers under experimental conditions show an ee close to zero.

-This shows that the rapid formation or growth of crystals depletes the initial excess population of molecules in the solution.
+This shows that the rapid formation or growth of crystals, depletes the initial excess population of molecules in the solution.
 Populations tend to equalize.

-We suggest that there is an easier and faster incorporation to the crystals of the common molecules to the enantiomer and the racemic compound due to the greater number of equivalent positions on the surface of crystals^[16].
-At the same time the initial ee could favor growth, secondary nucleation or even the appearance of clusters from the molecules in excess, L molecules in the current example.
-On the other hand, the initial minor D molecules in solution are less likely to find the appropriate structural position in crystals already present ^[16], so could have a longer residence time in solution and racemize more inevitably.
+We suggest that there is an easier and faster incorporation to the crystals of the common molecules to the enantiomer and the racemic compound due to the greater number of equivalent positions on the surface of crystals.
+[16] On the other hand, initial minority D molecules in solution are less likely to find the proper structural position in crystals already present, [16] so they could have a longer residence time in solution.